 Lastly, organizations should look for ways they can embrace as-a-service models, including data protection as a service (DPaaS).
 Instead of trying to build internal expertise around evolving data compliance requirements, security threats, and cloud backup management, you can now partner with a team of experts that can help you protect your most valuable assets.

 If you can make progress in these key areas, in the words of Marie Kondo, your organization will be that much closer to sparking joy.
 With the right approach, CIOs and CISOs in 2021 can soon unlock the competitive advantage of simplified data management and achieve zero touch data protection.

-- W. Curtis Preston is Chief Technical Evangelist at Druva (opens in new tab).
+W. Curtis Preston is Chief Technologist at Druva.